Nonprofit Strategy: 3 Signs Your Nonprofit Needs to Start Stopping

 Agree On Outcomes First

-In the words of Meghan Trainor: “Thank you in advance; I don’t want to dance.”
+In Meghan Trainor’s words, “Thank you in advance; I don’t want to dance.”
 Successful organizations focus their strategic planning on the outcomes they want and how they will measure them instead of what they want.
-As a result, they have a clearer view of things that are not delivering for them and an easier time saying no to them.
+As a result, they have a clearer view of what is not working and an easier time saying no to it.

-One large organization we worked with reduced its dashboard goals from more than thirty to six.
+One large organization we worked with reduced its dashboard goals from over thirty to six.
 By linking the budget process to the six top-level goals, resources with little impact or value did not get funded.
-This happened as a matter of principles established in advance, not on a case-by-case basis.
+This happened because of principles established in advance, not on a case-by-case basis.

-It is not easy.
+It takes work.
 The example above profited from solid leadership, board partnership, and sustained planning discipline.
 The fruits of this effort are a strong focus on things that matter, the ability to shift resources among them as things change, and a level of organizational clarity that keeps everyone aligned when change happens.